CodeYourFuture/CYF-PD/content/blocks/wip-and-feedback/readme.md

          * Did you let the Product Owner of your team make the prioritisation decisions?
 Why?
          * How did you find working in your teams?
          * Were there any features that were added that did not come from customer feedback?
+  - name: WIP-Work in Progress
+    time: 15
+    goal: Discuss the use of limiting Work in Progress (WIP) in planning effective sprints.
+    content: >-
+      In the prep, you played a game to explore how limiting the number of tasks in progress at any time can impact the effectiveness of a team.

+      As a whole cohort, get together and discuss the following questions:

+      1. Is it better that developers have a single task to focus on and complete, or a collection of jobs where they can show they are making progress on each one?
+Why?

+      2. Is it better that developers have several small tasks for each sprint or a single large one that occupies the whole sprint?
+Why?

+      3. When planning a new sprint, should a team only plan for the things it is confident it can deliver, or should they make sure they have enough work so that everyone will always be occupied?

+      4. When a new urgent piece of work is requested by a senior stakeholder halfway through a sprint, is it better to start working on it immediately or wait till the next sprint?
+Why?
 ---